OxygenGroupBE/AIHackathon2024/CoPilotFormulas/readme.md

 ## Benefits :
 easy to calculate different formulas, you can easily change parameters, value, formulas, ...

-#Accomplishments:
+# Accomplishments:
-#What has your team achieved during the hackathon period?
+## #What has your team achieved during the hackathon period?
-(Highlight key milestones, features, or progress made) Better understanding of how copilot handels different mathematical expressions
+Better understanding of how copilot handels different mathematical expressions

-#Impact:
+# Impact:
-##How will your solution positively impact users or the community?
+## How will your solution positively impact users or the community?
-(Discuss the potential benefits and outcomes) you easaly change the formulas and parameters
+you can easily change parameters, value, formulas, ... s

-#Project Continuation:
+# Project Continuation:
-##What are the essential requirements to continue developing this project beyond the hackathon?
+## What are the essential requirements to continue developing this project beyond the hackathon?
-(Consider technical, resource, and collaboration needs) mayby a guideline of how copilot handles/converts certain mathematical symbols
+mayby a guideline of how copilot handles/converts certain mathematical symbols

-#Value Proposition:
+# Value Proposition:
-##What unique value does your solution bring?
+## What unique value does your solution bring?
-(Explain why your project stands out) faster and accuartly caculation different formulas with different parameters
+faster and accuartly caculation different formulas with different parameters

 #Materials: Prototype / Pitch / Images